1. Home

 • Share your values and what is important to you, even if they appear to ridicule them at times

-Advice for parents whose teen has a substance abuse or gambling problem
+Advice for parents whose teen engages in high-risk drinking, drug use or gambling

-If it is obvious that your teen is in a bad situation, here are a few suggestions to help you manage it better:
+The situation your teen is in can make you feel a lot of worry or even a sense of guilt.
+Here are a few suggestions to help you manage it better:

-• You may be tempted to believe that the problem will solve itself, but ignoring the problem will only make it worse
+• You may be tempted to believe that the problem will solve itself, but ignoring the problem might make it worse

 • Do not expect to be perfect.
-If you make mistakes, see them as ways to improve the next time
+If you make mistakes, see them as lessons learn that will allow you to improve the next time

 Facilitate communication between you and your teen